Geometric origin of supercurrents in Berry phase: Formula for computing currents from wavefunctions with correlation and particle number variation: III. Berry-phase formulation of current for superconductor

 Third, generalize the domains of integration.
 Remember Eq.~(\ref{eq2}) is “global” because ${\langle}r{\rangle}$ depends on the entirety of all Bloch waves over BZ, while ${\langle}r{\rangle}$ is diverging if only a single Bloch wave at local $k$ is counted.
 Now with coordinates ${\lbrace}k_j{\rbrace}_N$, a natural generalization is

 The parameter $N$ corresponds to the number of unit cells (i.e., the sites in the chain), \textit{not} the number of electrons.
-Thus, the formulation is valid even if the particle number is not a good quantum number.
+Thus, the validity of the current formulation is unaffected by whether the particle number is not a good quantum number.

+Note that the generalized definition of $\hat{r}$ directly arises from the solutions Eq.~(\ref{eq4}) of commutator $[\hat{r},k]=i$, making no reference to details of the Hamiltonian or wavefunction, such as if the particle number is conserved.
+This is aligned with spirit of defining a quantum operator, for instance, the spin operator, which is merely derived with commutator $[s_i,s_j]=i{\hbar}{\epsilon}_{ijk}s_k$ independent of the form of the Hamiltonian.
+Thus, Eq.~(\ref{eq4}) provides a fundamental definition for current by $\langle\dot{r}\rangle$.

 With Eq.~(\ref{eq4}),(\ref{eq5}),(\ref{eq7}), we find the position center ${\langle}r{\rangle}_s$ of a BCS state using

 By introducing

 we may express Eq.~(\ref{eq8}). as